Along Ukraine-Belarus border, a war of nerves — and drones

 “The (fortifications) were made to prevent re-infiltration,” said Oleksandr, “Whether it will happen or not, we must always be ready.”

-Ukrainian soldiers armed with machine guns stand in five-foot-deep trenches dug into the forest floor and reinforced with planks.
+Ukrainian soldiers armed with machine guns stand in 5-foot-deep trenches dug into the forest floor and reinforced with planks.

 A local villager briskly cycles past.
 Memories here are still fresh from the temporary occupation when Russian troops attempted to lay siege to the main city of Chernihiv.
 They withdrew on April 3 as Moscow switched its focus to Ukraine’s eastern provinces.